Coming Home to the Way of the Circle

 Soon after I wrote this story, a new shamanic training was birthed called the ‘Way of the Circle’ which was attended by a group of graduates of the previous 2 year training.
 No matter how much I attempted to prepare for this training, the Spirits repeatedly reminded me that the circle held the pieces, not me, and to ‘trust’ them, letting go of any pre-conceived ideas or expectations of what might happen.
 My role was to hold space for the weaving of the pieces each circle member brought with them.

 We were all challenged to let go of agendas, itineraries, expectations, schedules, plans, and definitions of shamanism, inviting Spirit to work through us as a circle, fluidly and easily.
 Like one of the teachings I learned from ‘Angaangaq’, we made the most difficult journey a human can make, from our head to our heart.
-We each changed immensely, initiated by the Spirits in the Way of the Circle while being guided by the Rainbow Serpent and Whale, along with other ‘helpers’, discovering a new paradigm of learning, we call the Spiral Path of Learning.
+We each changed immensely, initiated by the Way of the Circle while being guided by our inner wisdom.

 The changes we were undergoing were in alignment with what Mayan Day Keepers refer to as the ending of the long cycle when humanity experienced a new beginning and what Meso-American civilizations refer to as the return of Kukulcan or Quetzalcoatl, the feathered serpent.
 Dec.
 21, 2012 marked the ending of the 4th sun; each ‘sun’ lasting approximately 5200 years.
 During the previous 4 suns, humanity lived in the darkness, caught in a dream of fear and suffering.
 Since 2012, Mother Earth and all of life has been undergoing a time of transition, moving from the 4th to the 5th sun: from darkness to the ‘light’, from linear to spiral time, balancing the emerging feminine with the masculine.
 The Winter Solstice on Dec.
 22, 2015, marked the end of the transitionary time, and the beginning of the 5th sun, which according to the Sacred Mayan Tzolk’in Calendar, is supported by the universal energy of Imox, relating to water and animal totems such as whales and dolphins. (see Carlos Barrios)